Find out when transactions involving land and buildings are exempt from VAT.

 - for supplies other than accommodation (normally standard-rated)

-- disbursements (outside the scope of VAT), further information on disbursements can be found in VAT guide (Notice 700)
+- disbursements (outside the scope of VAT), further information on disbursements can be found in the VAT guide (VAT Notice 700)

 The rest of this paragraph outlines the VAT treatment of some of the most common charges.